AleksandraRuminska/AR_CardGame/README.md

 The models used in the game where from Unity package, open source websites or created from an image with the use of PIFuHD.
 The models were later on edited in Blender.
 The characters do not always look exactly as on the card, but they bear at least some resemblance.

+Due to the file size limit of GitHub, the whole project code and assets can be found: https://drive.google.com/drive/folders/1Q2Gf6wjOTlr2CD2MUSgMUqzqsPrjwiop?usp=sharing

 <div align="center">
 <img src="https://github.com/AleksandraRuminska/AR_CardGame/assets/83085295/98d17324-cd21-4460-80c7-05fb816def6c">
 </div>